-Roast Busters: Ringleader Joseph Parker speaks out
+'I hope that they can see there is a change in my heart': Roast Busters' Joseph Parker speaks out

-One of the ringleaders of the notorious Roast Busters - a group of teens who boasted on social media about their sexual activity with underage girls - has broken his silence.
+One of the instigators behind the notorious Roast Busters group who boasted on social media about sexual exploits with underage girls has broken his silence.

-Joseph Parker, the son of actor Anthony Ray Parker, says the group "weren't the monsters that everybody thought that we were".
+Joseph Parker, son of actor Anthony Ray Parker, told Newshub he was speaking out for the first time ever in an attempt to "make amends".

-Parker said he isn't defending the actions of himself or the other members of the Roast Busters but said they weren't like everyone made them out to be.

-He acknowledged by doing the interview some of the people he hurt would be "exposed" to the history of the Roast Busters.
+"I hope that they can see there is a change in my heart and they can see that I am here trying to make amends and make it better," he said.

-Parker and Beraiah Hales were alleged to have been the ringleaders of the Roast Busters, a group of predominantly West Auckland youths who bragged on the group's Facebook page about having sex with girls as young as 13.
+Parker and Beraiah Hales were alleged to have been the ringleaders of the group a group of predominantly West Auckland youths who bragged on the group's Facebook page about having sex with girls as young as 13.

 Police investigated the group several times after a 13-year-old made a formal complaint about the youths in 2011.